reactiflux/discord-irc/README.md

 The `ircOptions` object is passed directly to irc-upd ([available options](https://node-irc-upd.readthedocs.io/en/latest/API.html#irc.Client)).

 To retrieve a discord channel ID, write `\#channel` on the relevant server – it should produce something of the form `<#1234567890>`, which you can then use in the `channelMapping` config.

+### Encodings

+If you encounter trouble with some characters being corrupted from some clients (particularly umlauted characters, such as `ä` or `ö`), try installing the optional dependencies `iconv` and `node-icu-charset-detector`.
+The bot will produce a warning when started if the IRC library is unable to convert between encodings.

+Further information can be found in [the installation section of irc-upd](https://github.com/Throne3d/node-irc#character-set-detection).

 ## Tests
 Run the tests with: